Lost-Crow23/2_tier_architecture_deployment_AWS/2_Teir_Deployment.md

 <h4>Step 1</h4>

-Make a new instance in AWS with the same ubuntu 20.4 or 18.4 for less hassle in the future (used the third down from the "Browse AMI")
+Make a new instance in AWS with the same ubuntu 20.4 or 18.4 for less hassle in the future (used the third down from the "Browse AMI" then "community AMI")

-- Making an App instance.
+Making an App instance.

 - Connect the instance to the local host using the right security group, ssh and http groups.